Foobar-Enterprises/branch-protector/README.md

 * GitHub secrets in JSON format
 * AWS access key
 * AWS secret key
+* Autoscale minimum number of instances
+* Autoscale maximum number of instances
+* Autoscale desired number of instances

+For high availability, the minimum number of instances should be at least two.

 When you apply the script, the output will present the webhook URL based on the ALB's DNS.